KIDA-BfR/GenEval/validation_library/README.md

 #### 4.3. `modify_attribution()`
 As mentioned previously, run the modified JSON file to update the dictionary containing the processing method for each column.
+Change the path way to your actual one to load new attribution file.

 ``` python
 from validation_package.columns_attribution import modify_attribution